Track and Field Hold 8th

 Cardinal Couple Radio Hour Podcast

-Daryl and I are out this week, but Jared, Jeff, and Paulie will have plenty to discuss.
-With the wrap-up of the softball season (presumably) and all of the other seasons coming to a close, they're sure to find a way to fill the hour.
+We'll be back on the airwaves (Kind of?
+Maybe?
+I'm a little shaky on the physics of the internet.) this week after taking Derby Day off.
+There will be just four of us, so you can stop holding your breath if you listened to Daryl yesterday.
+Jared will be out as he attends commencement for his wife-to-be.
+We'll have plenty to keep us busy as spring sports seasons wind down and we try to forecast softball's NCAA hopes.
 As always, you can check out the live stream of the show by going to the Cardinal Couple YouTube page and clicking on the live video.
 Jeff usually creates that about an hour before the show, which officially starts at 11 AM Eastern.
 If the live time doesn't work for you, there are plenty of playback options, so be sure to check out whichever is best for you!

 Cardinal Couple YouTube: Link

 Overcast (free account required): Link